 Long story short, it was not an easy discussion with Dan.
 He argued and we argued about the decision to keep the baby.
 After all he was just about to graduate college and start his life to make money and make a career for himself.
 Starting life with a baby was wrong.
 It was going to be hard, and instead of working for one he now had to work for 3!
 At 22 without having this planned out…there was no chance that was going to be easy.
 He couldn’t understand the life that was made inside my body.
 He couldn’t understand my biblical reasoning and certainly just looked at me as his crazy girlfriend that was making an emotional decision instead of a logical one.
 I get it now looking back…but at that time in our life I couldn’t imagine why he was being so hard on me.

 It came down to this, it was me and that baby and nothing else.
 God wanted this baby on earth and though it would be hard, it would be right.
 I would figure it out…to live a hard life to bring a child into this world that stands a chance meant everything.
-After all the devil was trying to destroy this life…he knew my baby would be God’s little treasure.
+After all this was God’s little treasure!

 Next, came the time to tell my parents…